ritikkanswal/ritikkanswal/README.md

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=ritikkanswal" alt="ritikkanswal" /> </p>

-I'm a Electronics and Communication student at National Institute of Technology Meghalaya.
+I'm a Computer Science Engineering student at Jaypee University of Information Technology.
 I love to solve algorithm problem.
 I have a good Experience of Data Structures and Algorithm .So I have a couple of repositories with experiments and material that I've used in my learning process.

 ### What I'm up to right now